svofski/videoconditioner/README.md

 video signal from Вектор-06ц, just like my monitor cannot do that.
 Where flexibility and fine control is required, being able to implement video decoding on the lowest possible level can be beneficial.

+The quality of input suffers from quite a bit of noise.
+I believe part of this is due to really long electrical connections that are hard to shorten because of the way the connectors on the board are done.
+In case of practical application it should be possible to improve the noise characteristics by implementing the inputs using shorter, carefully layed out trace pairs, hopefully reducing parasitic capacitance of the connections, thus allowing higher sampling frequency.
+Finding an optimal configuration of PCB layout for such application would be an interesting project in itself.

 References
 ==========
  - [Leveraging FPGA and CPLD Digital Logic to Implement Analog To Digital Converters](https://github.com/svofski/videoconditioner/tree/vector06c/whitepapers/CreatingAnADCUsingFPGAResources.PDF) LatticeSemi Whitepaper